 About the Coronation Stakes

-Standing as the leading contest on day four of Royal Ascot, run on the final day in 2020, is the mile long Coronation Stakes.
+Standing as the leading contest on day four of Royal Ascot is the mile long Coronation Stakes.
 Named to commemorate the coronation of Queen Victoria two years earlier, this race has been on the go since 1840.
 It’s been an ever-present feature at Ascot since, postponed only when Ascot closed during times of war.
 Initially handed Group 2 status when the present system of grading was introduced, a number of high quality performers in the 1980s triggered its promotion to Group 1 in 1988.

 The race is one of several top quality affairs strictly reserved for three-year-old fillies.
 Others include the 1,000 Guineas, the Poule d’Essai des Pouliches and the Irish 1,000 Guineas, which are also run over a distance of one mile.
 This is arguably the most sought after of the lot though thanks to its recent purse increase.
 In 2018 the Coronation Cup was valued at £538,750, a huge 25% increase from the previous year.
-This dropped to £500,000 in 2019, £250,000 in 2020 and will be £350,000 in 2021.
+This dropped to £500,000 in 2019, £250,000 in 2020 and was over £420,000 in 2021.

 It’s common to find fillies that feature in the 1,000 Guineas or the Irish 1,000 Guineas winding up in this race.
 Runners in the Poule d’Essai des Pouliches do sometimes make the move across the Channel for the Coronation Stakes too although this is less common.
 The result of either the British or Irish Guineas has been a reasonably strong predictor of how this race turns out and it’s certainly of some worth to heed the results.
 As you can see from the table below, when winners of the Classic races do feature here, plenty are able to at least meet expectations.